Russia seizes Ukrainian border villages as its massive bombing campaign slows

 Ukrainian forces are endeavoring to hold the line, he said.
 Residents of the captured villages were evacuated earlier, and there is no immediate threat to civilians, Hryhorov said.

-Putin visited the Kursk region last week for the first time since Moscow claimed that it drove Ukrainian forces out of the area last month.
+Putin visited the Kursk region last week for the first time since Moscow claimed last month that it drove Ukrainian forces out of the area where they captured land last August.
 Kyiv officials have denied the claim.
-Ukraine seized a pocket of land in Kursk last August.

 The long border remains vulnerable to Ukrainian incursions, Putin said.
 He said he told the Russian military to create a "security buffer zone" along the border but provided no public details of where the proposed zone would be or how far it would stretch.